dma40/Trading-Engine/README.md

 ./db_credentials.sh
 ```

 This will set them to the values you declare them to be db_credentials.sh.
-Make sure that they correspond to valid MySQL user information on your machine!
+Make sure that they correspond to valid MySQL user information on your machine.

 Then, run
 ```